 Having spent the week here writing about fiction written by Ôe Kenzaburo has solidified my skepticism that he deserved a Nobel Prize for literature.
 I think that the first Japanese to receive the honor.
 Kawabata Yasunari (1899-1972), was a plausible candidate for the honor in 1968, though were it my choice of a Japanese writer alive during the 1960s I would have chosen Tanizaki Junichiro (who had died before the 1968 award went to Kawabata) or Mishima Yukio.
-In contrast, I don’t have a stronger contender among Japanese writers, ca. 1994.
+In contrast, I don’t have a stronger contender among Japanese writers, ca. 2018 (not having read the Japanese-German Tawada Yoko).
 The Japanese writer recurrently mentioned more recently as a possible candidate, Murakami Haruki (1949-) had published some books that received international attention (A Wild Sheep Chase, Norwegian Wood) but did not have a large body of work.

 From the Japanese contenders, I went to look at the list of all the winners.
 I have split the ones I have read enough of to have an opinion into three classes (each listed in the chronological order of their award):